mlohi/SIGIR-2015-Data/README.md

 -----------
 Description
 -----------
 This dataset contains papers that come from 4 related conferences, i.e., KDD, WWW, SIGIR, CIKM, from 2001 to 2010.
-The related reference is also included.
+The related references are also included.

 *We built it from the large scale DBLP data collected by Arnetminer. http://arnetminer.org/